 Click below to either view my GitHub profile or my LinkedIn profile.

 I currently attend the University of Pittsburgh in Pittsburgh, PA.
-I study computer science with minors/focus areas in Chinese, Statistics, Mathematics, and Communications.
+I study computer science with minors/focus areas in various areas: Mathematics, Communications, Chinese and a few others if I have the motivation.

 I attended Great Valley High School in Malvern, PA where I graduated with a 3.7/4.00 GPA and was part of the top 25% of my class.
 I was also the Hurdle's Captain and Representative for the Honors Symphony Orchestra.
 My 110 High Hurdles time was 6 fastest all time for my school and I was Pennsylvania's first chair cellist in 2010.